 By taking the time to prepare, you can look ahead to the presentation and get an impression of how it should go.
 It will also allow you to consider what difficulties may arise and have a strategy for dealing with each of them.

 Some people can walk into a room and hold their audience’s attention by speaking off the cuff for half an hour or more.
 These people are naturally gifted and quite rare.
 Usually, they make a living as stand-up comedians, as comedy is one of the very few fields where the act of preparing a routine is not hamstrung by the necessity for getting every fact right and every detail nailed down.
 Still, this does not mean delivering a presentation cannot be an enjoyable process.
 The right amount and the right kind of preparation can ensure the presentation is enjoyable, informative, and useful for your audience.

-In Module Ten, you will learn how to prepare to deliver your presentation—checking out the venue, gathering materials, getting your voice ready, creating a plan b, and making a 24-hour checklist.
+In Module Ten, you will learn how to prepare to deliver your presentation, check out the venue, gather materials, get your voice ready, create a plan b, and make a 24-hour checklist.

 t’s OK to be nervous.
 It’s probably a good thing.
 If you are very calm before a presentation, you may be underestimating the difficulty of your assignment.
 If you’re calm because you consider the topic an easy one (a “no brainer”), you may not project enough interest in your subject.